karim-abdel/Statistic_Project/README.md

 # Statistic_Project
 ### This is even a more complete version

-Project of statistic about modelling cancer causalities.
-This was made in collaboration by *Lorenzo Tarricone* and *Karim Abdel Sadek*
+Project of statistic about modelling cancer causalities:this was made in collaboration by *Lorenzo Tarricone* and *Karim Abdel Sadek*

 This assignment was given by our statistic professor as compulsory project and we decided to push it foreward to try to come out with the best project we could.